 unfairly penalised you for rent arrears or antisocial behaviour

 How to ask for a review

 The council will usually write to you and confirm that you have been placed on the housing register and should explain how much priority you have.

 Email or write to your council to ask for a review.
 The council should tell you about any time limits for asking for a review.
 It's often about 3 weeks.

 Check the allocations policy

 Ask for a copy of the council's allocations policy or a summary of the rules.

-Make sure the council are following the law and their own rules.
+Make sure the council is following the law and their own rules.
 Point out any mistakes

 Follow up information

 You can ask for a review first and then provide follow up information.
 The council may set a deadline for you to provide the information by.